yongchaofan/tinyTerm/docs/index.md

 ```

+## Additional Options
-**Additional Options**, While the user interface is minimal, there are a few options to customize through Options menu, like font face and font size, window transparency for example.
+While the user interface is minimal, there are a few options to customize through Options menu, like font face and font size, window transparency for example.
 All of the options can be set with command through the editor line or scripts.
 See appendix A for list of all supported commands.

 A built in FTP server can be used for simple file transfer tasks, like software download to network devices.
 Only one user name "tiny" is allowed to login, with password "term".
 For security, user session to the FTP server is timed out in 1 minute without action, and FTP server will time out in 15 minutes without active connection.